coolhead/flint-docs/02.grid_configuration/08.trigger_on_demand/docs.md

 ##### Name

-Name of the Flintbit along with name of the Flintbox name in whcih it resides.
+This field is the Flintbit name along with the Flintbox name in whcih it resides.
 All the Flintboxes by default reside in the Flintbox directory.
 Naming convention is as followed :

 ```
 flintbox-name:flintbit-name